 If you have ideas for collaboration, you can get in touch with Alina, you can message her here.

-Core Consultants: Our Core Consultants have diverse backgrounds across different disciplines in arts and sciences.
-Core Consultants lead major Voirelia projects and shape the vision of what Voirelia is today and what it strives to become in the future.
+Our Core Consultants have diverse backgrounds across different disciplines in arts and sciences.
+Core Consultants lead major Voirelia projects and shape the vision of what Voirelia is today and we strive to become in the future.
 They contribute to Voirelia’s growth and development and influence Voirelia’s aim and vision.